 Participation during the pandemic

 Impact of arts and culture

 While participation has been affected by the COVID-19 pandemic, access to arts and culture indoors, outdoors, and online has also provided much-needed support for many.
 Results from our survey indicate that arts and culture has had a positive impact on both physical and mental well-being and that people in Canada are using arts and culture to explore, process, connect, and communicate during these uncertain times.

-A large portion of arts and culture events moved online in 2020, where they were accessed virtually as restrictions were placed on in-person gatherings.
+A large portion of arts and culture events moved online in 2020 and 2021, where they were accessed virtually as restrictions were placed on in-person gatherings.
 This was a big change, but one that was well received by a majority of Culture Days attendees.
-Online or digital programs played a pivotal part in the 2020 Culture Days celebrations, allowing for fun and safe arts and culture engagement, while also opening up activities to larger audiences from across the country.
+Digital programs played a pivotal role in the Culture Days celebrations, allowing for fun and safe arts and culture engagement, while also opening up activities to larger audiences from across the country.